mr-narwaria/Emerging-Protocol-Computer-Networks/README.md

 ## Analyzing the impact on web applications and user experience by following the protocols
 ## 1. QUIC
 QUIC, or Quick UDP Internet Connections, is an experimental network protocol created by Google to minimize latency compared to TCP.
-LOW LATENCY: QUIC reduces latency for new connections to recently visited sites eliminating head-of-line blocking in TLS and TCP.
+LOW LATENCY: QUIC reduces latency for new connections to recently visited sites, eliminating head-of-line blocking in TLS and TCP.
-ENCRYPTION TRANSPORT: Encryption and privacy are fundamental to QUIC, connections are protected from tampering and disruption, and most of the headers of the headers are not visible to third parties.
+ENCRYPTION TRANSPORT: Encryption and privacy are fundamental to QUIC.
+Connections are protected from tampering and disruption, and most of the headers of the headers are not visible to third parties.
 CONNECTION MIGRATION: QUIC addresses the "parking lot" issue through 18-byte connection IDs, enhancing loss recovery for connections in poor network conditions.